sittner/tinyfs/README.md

 ROM is useable for executable code.
 8k of that is already used by the original OS, so the code for the FS has to fit into the remaining 8k block.
-Fortunately the upper 16k is useable to store constant data, so all stuff like that (i.e. Strings and initializer data) is stored in that area.
+Fortunately the upper 16k is useable to store constant data, so all stuff like that (i.e. strings and initializer data) is stored in that area.

 ## File system features